 Before we move on to the recipe, I am very excited to tell you that Roti n Rice has been selected as the Foodista Food Blog of the Day for July 11, 2011.
 Rose Berry Agar-agar will be featured on the Foodista homepage for 24 hours.
 Please do check it out.
 Thank you all for your continued support.

 There are two versions of Ondeh-Ondeh.
 One is made with just plain glutinous rice flour while the other has a little sweet potato added to the dough.
 It is usually scented with pandan (screwpine) juice and rolled in fresh dessicated coconut.
 As I was not in the mood to try to extract the pandan juice from the pandan leaves and I do not have pandan essence with me, I decided to flavor the dough with a teaspoon of vanilla instead.
-Fresh grated coconut is not something easily found here in the north and so I used dried dessicated coconut.
+Freshly grated coconut is not something easily found here in the north and so I used dried dessicated coconut.
 I toasted the coconut to bring out its fragrance.

 - Dry fry dessicated coconut until lightly brown, about 3 to 4 minutes.
 Remove and place in a shallow bowl.
 Set aside.